 Distinctive features:

-• The primary focus of Reactive Maintenance is on repairing machinery to restore functionality, rather than preventing failures from occurring in the first place and ensuring that equipment operates properly.
+• The primary focus of reactive maintenance is on repairing machinery to restore functionality, rather than preventing failures from occurring in the first place and ensuring that equipment operates properly.

 Types of Machine Learning Models Used in Predictive Maintenance